 6. Beginning Consonant Blends:

-Although some beginning consonant blends like "bl" and "pl" exist in Thai, they are hard for a lot of Thai to pronounce, especially if standard ThaI is not their first dialect.
+Although some beginning consonant blends like "bl" and "pl" exist in Thai, they are hard for a lot of Thai to pronounce, especially if standard Thai is not their first dialect.
 What happens is that the second consonant in the blend is dropped and the sound "bla" in Thai is pronounced as "ba".
 "Bl" as in blue; "fl" as in flat; "pr" as in pray; "str" as in street; and "sc" as in score are very hard for students to pronounce.
-Score would be pronounced as "sa-kaw."
+The word score would be pronounced as "sa-kaw."